Artemis II astronauts return to Earth after historic 10-day moon flyby mission

 NASA shared the epic snaps of Artemis II crew after they were rescued by the U.S. Navy during the splashdown.

-NASA now eyes sending astronauts to the lunar surface as early as 2028, thus establishing a permanent lunar base on Artemis III.
+NASA now eyes sending astronauts to the lunar surface on ambitious Artemis III program as early as 2028, thus establishing a permanent base on the Moon.

 Artemis II was unique in many ways, as it orbited the far side of the moon and then successfully returned to Earth, the first by any human ever.